You’re going to love this Easy Crochet Potholder Pattern for the No Gaps Crochet Potholder.

 It’s an easy crochet pattern featuring the linked double crochet stitch.

-The edging offers a great way to play with colors.
+The two colored crochet pattern had the lovely edging that offers a great way to play with colors.

 To follow the easy crochet potholder pattern you’ll need some cotton yarn.
 The suggested yarn is Dishie from WeCrochet.